asuntsev/uva-frank-batten-code-challenge/README.md

 1. Copy overall GitHub repository to your Windows or Linux computer and make it searchable for the Apache Web Server (described below);

-2. Run it from Andrey Suntsev's AWS EC2 Linux instance by link:
+2. Run it from Andrey Suntsev's AWS EC2 Linux instance by link below.
+I'm confirming that the web page source code being stored on GitHub and source code on the AWS EC2 instance ARE IDENTICAL.

    http://ec2-54-158-25-204.compute-1.amazonaws.com/uva-gswp/index.html